 IATA calls for vigilance on security front

-Oct.
-4, 2011, Amsterdam, Ne. - The International Air Transport Association (IATA) urged governments and other aviation stakeholders to join airlines in a partnership to improve aviation security and the experience of both travelers and shippers.
+The International Air Transport Association (IATA) is urging governments and other aviation stakeholders to join airlines in a partnership to improve aviation security and the experience of both travellers and shippers.

 October 4, 2011 By IATA